mastbaum/truth-selection-1l1p/README.md

-`submitJobs.py` assumes that the `truth_selection` binary is in the directory where it is run, and it assumes that any `config.root` file is there is as well if the argument for using a config file is set.
+`submitJobs.py` assumes that the `truth_selection` binary is in the directory where it is run, and it assumes that any `config.root` file is there as well if the argument for using a config file is set.

 Minimal Example call: